burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 ## How that helps us run code faster

-As you might know every time there is a change in React, it has to go through reconciliation process.
-Reconciliation is using fibers to figure out next tree.
-How it works?
+As you might know, every time there is a change in React, it has to go through the reconciliation process.
+Reconciliation is using fibers to figure out the next tree.
+How does it works?

 Inside `ReactFiberWorkLoop` everything goes into `workLoopSync` (or `workLoop`).
 After that `performUnitOfWork` is called with "top" Fiber. `performUnitOfWork` is doing one of three things: